bookofproofs/bookofproofs.github.io/_sources/history/19th-century/nightingale.md

 6. Developed a system for assessing hospital hygiene and recorded data to track progress.
 7. Introduced statistical methods to hospital settings such as averages, measures of frequency and displacement.

-Born 12 May1820, Florence (now Italy).
+Born 12 May 1820, Florence (now Italy).
 Died 13 August 1910, East Wellow, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Nightingale/)